mrisher/webxr-reference/webxr-device-api/index.md

 The `"eyeLevel"` and `"stage"` frames of reference are referred to as 'room scale' frames of reference.

+### Poses

+Although the term pose sounds as though it might be referring to the viewer, it does not.
+A pose actually refers to a device, specifically it's position and orientation in 3D space.
+A pose is represented by a matrix in the form of a `Float32Array` whose values are relative to the current coordinate system.

+There are two types of poses in the WebXR Device API.

+**Device pose**&mdash;The pose of the viewer, retrieved by calling `XRPresentationFrame.getDevicePose()`.
+**Input pose**&mdash;The pose of the input device, retrieved by calling `XRPresentationFrame.getInputPose()`

 ### Matrices

 Some WebXR objects return data in the form of matrices.
 WebXR matrices are always 4 by 4 and returned as 16 element `Float32Arrays` in column major order.
 They may be passed directly to WebGL's `uniformMatrix4fv()` method, used to create an equivalent `DOMMatrix`, or used with a variety of third-party math libraries.
 Values in WebXR matrices are always given in meters.